The Pat Sajak Show

-The Pat Sajak Show is an American late-night television talk show that aired on CBS from January 9, 1989, to April 13, 1990.
-It was the network's first attempt at a late-night talk show since The Merv Griffin Show (1969–1972).
-CBS would not have a successful late-night show until Late Show with David Letterman in 1993.
+The Pat Sajak Show is an American late-night talk show hosted by Pat Sajak, (then best known as the host of Wheel of Fortune), that aired on CBS from January 9, 1989, to April 13, 1990.
+The program was CBS's first network late-night talk show since The Merv Griffin Show ended in 1972.

+The program was developed as a competitor to NBC's The Tonight Show Starring Johnny Carson.
+It initially aired for 90 minutes but was reduced to one hour in October 1989.
+Ratings remained substantially below Carson's and were also hurt by the success of the syndicated The Arsenio Hall Show.
+CBS announced the show's cancellation in April 1990.

 Cast

 The show was hosted by Pat Sajak, best known as host of the game show Wheel of Fortune.
-To do the talk show, Sajak left the NBC daytime version of Wheel, but remained the host of the syndicated nighttime version he hosted until 2024.
+To do the talk show, Sajak left the NBC daytime version of Wheel, but remained as host of the syndicated nighttime version.

 Sajak's announcer and sidekick on the show was Dan Miller, his friend and former colleague from their time working together in the mid-1970s at WSM-TV (now WSMV-TV) in Nashville, Tennessee.
 The in-studio band was led by jazz musician Tom Scott, who subsequently served the same role on the short-lived Chevy Chase Show.

 The house band members were: Tom Scott (saxes), Jerry Peters (piano), Barnaby Finch (keyboards), Art Rodriguez (drums), Tim Landers (bass), Eric Gale, Carlos Rios, or Pat Kelley (guitar), and Dave Koz (saxes, flute, and the EWI—electronic wind instrument).